DeepLcom/deepl-java/README.md

   returned by glossary lookup functions, for example `listGlossaries()`).
     - `setGlossaryId()` is also available for backward-compatibility, accepting a string containing the glossary ID.
+- `setContext()`: specifies additional context to influence translations, that is not translated itself.
+Note this is an **alpha feature**: it may be deprecated at any time, or incur charges if it becomes generally available.
+  See the [API documentation][api-docs-context-param] for more information and example usage.
 - `setTagHandling()`: type of tags to parse before translation, options are `"html"` and `"xml"`.